Rome Quadriennale

-The Rome Quadriennale (Italian: Quadriennale di Roma, also called in English the Rome Quadrennial) is a foundation for the promotion of contemporary Italian art.
+The Rome Quadriennale (Italian: La Quadriennale di Roma, also called in English the Rome Quadrennial) is the Italian national institution entrusted with the task of researching about and promoting Italian contemporary art.
+It is a foundation participated by the Italian Ministry of Culture.

 Its name derives from the four-yearly exhibitions it is required to host by its constitution.
 It is based in Rome in the monumental complex of Villa Carpegna.